Efficient Strategies for Reducing Sampling Error in Quantum Krylov Subspace Diagonalization: Measurement of QKSD Matrix Elements

 In the quantum subroutine that estimates the elements of $\bm{H}$ and $\bm{S}$, the quantum uncertainty predominantly induces the matrix perturbation.
 This perturbation, coupled with the ill-conditioned GEVP (Eq.\eqref{eq:gevp}), may introduce a significant error in the solution.
 In this section, we develop methods for estimating Hamiltonian matrix elements,

 and the analysis of the associated sampling error.

 Since, rather than the matrix element, only the measurements of standard expectation values of $\braket{\Phi|\hat{O}_j|\Phi}$ with easily diagonalizable $\hat{O}_j$'s are possible at the circuit level, it is necessary to express Eq.\eqref{eq:matrix_element} in terms of $\braket{\Phi|\hat{O}_j|\Phi}$ using certain states $\ket{\Phi}$ and simple operators $\hat{O}_j$.
 To translate Eq.\eqref{eq:matrix_element} into standard expectations, we consider two approaches: the Hadamard and the extended swap tests.
 In both approaches, the problem is addressed by partitioning the Hamiltonian into diagonalizable Hermitian or implementable unitary operators.
 In the Hadamard test, the Hamiltonian is presented as an LCU: $\hat{H}=\sum_j\beta_j\hat{U}_j$, where each unitary $\hat{U}_j$ is implemented to estimate the overlap between $\ket{\phi_0}$ and $\hat{U}_j\ket{\phi_k}$ (Fig.~\ref{fig:ht_ckt}).
 In the extended swap test, $\hat{H}$ is decomposed as a sum of fragments: $\hat{H}=\sum_j\hat{V}^\dagger_j \hat{D}_j \hat{V}_j$, where $\hat{D}_j$ is diagonal and the corresponding diagonalizing unitary $\hat{V}_j$ can be implemented efficiently.
 Then, the extended swap test is conducted with the circuits of Hadamard tests which estimate $\braket{\phi_0|\phi_k}$, while including the measurement of system qubits with the basis represented by $\hat{V}_j$ (Fig.~\ref{fig:ex_swap_ckt}).
+Note that in the extended swap test, the overlap matrix elements can be measured simultaneously by measuring the ancilla qubit, which corresponds to a Hadamard test circuit that measures $S_{0,k}=\braket{\phi_0|e^{-ik\Delta_t\hat{H}}|\phi_0}$.
+This simultaneous measurement capability is not available in the Hadamard test when measuring the Hamiltonian in its LCU form.

 This work mainly focuses on analyzing and improving the sampling error determined by the decomposition of the observable, which is not required for the case of the overlap matrix element, $\bm{S}_{0k}=\braket{\phi_0|\hat{\mathbb{I}}|\phi_k}$.
-In a previous work \cite{lee2023sampling}, it was shown that the sampling variance of $\bm{S}_{0k}$ are determined identically across the test algorithms as:
+In a previous work \cite{Lee2024samplingerror}, it was shown that the sampling variance of $\bm{S}_{0k}$ are determined identically across the test algorithms as:

 where $m_{R}$ and $m_{I}$ are the fraction of total shots, $M$, allocated to measure real and imaginary parts of $\bm{S}_{0k}$, respectively ($m_R+m_I = 1$).
 The ideal allocation that minimizing the variance is $m_R^{(\mathrm{opt})}\propto (1-\mathrm{Re}[\bm{S}_{0k}]^2)^{1/2}$ and $m_I^{(\mathrm{opt})}\propto (1-\mathrm{Im}[\bm{S}_{0k}]^2)^{1/2}$, which is, however, infeasible to be estimated before measuring $\bm{S}_{0k}$.
 If we take Haar averaging of the states, $\ket{\phi_0}$ and $\ket{\phi_k}$, $m_R=m_I=1/2$ is achieved from Lemma \ref{lemm:haar_reim_square_independent} in Appendix \ref{sec:appendix_asymptotic_proof}.
 The corresponding variance is related to the amplitude of the matrix element as